 Modest fashion is a trend among Muslim women where they are able to express their religious virtues while still having fun through the outfits they wear.
 Modest clothing tends to prioritise comfort and fit as well.

-According to Vogue, modest fashion spend accounts for US$ 44 billion of the US$ 1.9 trillion global Muslim market.
-What’s also worth noting is that Indonesia is home to the largest population of Muslims in the world.
+According to Vogue6, modest fashion spend accounts for US$ 44 billion of the US$ 1.9 trillion global Muslim market in 2018.
+What’s more, Indonesia is home to the largest population of Muslims in the world.

 Consumer electronics such as smartphones, tablets and cameras see increases in sales during the final week leading up to the Hari Raya Idul Fitri celebrations.

-Google also reports that search volumes for ‘smartphone terbaik 2018 (best smartphones 2018), ‘laptop gaming’, and ‘kamera (camera)’ increase during this festive period.
-If you’re a tech e-commerce merchants not based in Indonesia, you could consider selling peripherals and accessories like gaming mice and keyboards, smart wearables, earphones, power banks and the like.
+Google8 also reports that search volumes for ‘smartphone terbaik 2018’ (best smartphones 2018), ‘laptop gaming’, and ‘kamera (camera)’ among tech-savvy Indonesians increase during this festive period.
+If you’re a tech eCommerce merchants not based in Indonesia, you could consider selling peripherals and accessories like gaming mice and keyboards, smart wearables, earphones, power banks and the like.

 For instance, smartphones make it easy for people to plan their when people gather together to break their fast, known as ‘Bukber (Buka Bersama)’ or ‘Bukbar (Buka Bareng)’.
 This is part of ‘silaturahmi’, the act of keeping connections alive is highly encouraged in Islam.